 Topping the list for important features you should consider is unsurprising, weather protection and specifically two things; (1) warmth and (2) water-resistance.

 To keep you warm in cold weather, many winter hiking gloves have substantial insulation to protect your hands.
-This type of glove will mostly consist of a water-resistant shell (more on this in a minute) and a removable liner.
-These are often the warmest type of glove, but a word of caution that overheating will cause your hands to sweat (which is also the reason they have a removable liner).
+This type of winter glove will mostly consist of a water-resistant shell (more on this in a minute) and a removable liner.
+These are often the warmest type of hiking gloves, but a word of caution that overheating will cause your hands to sweat (which is also the reason they have a removable liner glove).

 Further Reading: If you’re heading out onto the trails or the slopes in cold weather then don’t forget to check out our 10 great tips on how to keep your hands warm in winter weather.

 All but fleece gloves will typically have some form of water-resistant coating (known as DWR) applied to the surface to prevent moisture seeping in and freezing your hands.

 Fit & Flexibility

-Depending on how you spend your hikes, the fit and flexibility of your chosen pair of gloves is an important consideration.
+Depending on how you spend your hikes, the fit and flexibility of your chosen pair of winter gloves is an important consideration.
 Hikers scrambling over rocky terrain or engaging in activities that need dexterity of their fingers may want to opt for a pair of thinner flexible gloves like the Sealskinz which allow almost full use of your hands as though you weren’t wearing anything.

-Thicker gloves, and particularly mitts that only allow the use of your thumb and index finger tend to provide more protection from the cold weather.
-However, they do so at a cost – these types of gloves (such as the Black Diamond Soloist) are much bulkier and restrictive.
+Thicker hiking gloves, and particularly mittens that only allow the use of your thumb and index finger tend to provide more protection from the cold weather.
+However, they do so at a cost – these types of hiking gloves (such as the Black Diamond Soloist) are much bulkier and restrictive.

 Fabric & Materials